fkebur/ASGToPython/README.md

 # ASGToPython
-A students guide to python book problems
+students guide to python with physical modeling work